LtAirman/ChargeFieldTopics/README.md

-The first rotation control, grpAn, spins the 'Carousel', which includes the front/back and left/right objects (neutrons or protons) connected to the center slot but not in the up/down directions on the atom's main vertical column.
+The first rotation control, grpAn, spins the 'Carousel', which includes the front/back and left/right objects (neutrons or protons, etc) connected to the center slot but not in the up/down directions on the atom's main vertical column.
 The output displays the up/down atomic dimension sideways to save space, the orbital camera allows views from most angles.
 The rest of